 The Bahá’í Faith has no required weekly worship services, but it does have a regular community gathering known as a Nineteen Day Feast.
 Generally held on the first evening of each Bahá’í month, or once every nineteen days, the feast has three portions: worship, administrative, and socializing.
 It is normally open only to Bahá’ís.

-The worship portion of feast procedes in the same manner as devotional programs discussed above.
-Anyone can organize the readings and songs, even a child.
+The worship portion of feast proceeds in the same manner as devotional programs discussed above.
+Anyone can organize the readings and songs.
 At the administrative portion of the feast, the business of the Bahá’í community is discussed and necessary action taken.
-The feast concludes with a social portion, where all attending enjoy refreshments and socialize.
+The feast concludes with a social portion, where all attending enjoy refreshments and each other's company.

 A common type of Bahá’í meeting is the fireside.
 The “classic” fireside described by Shoghi Effendi involves a Bahá’í inviting someone to his or her home to discuss the faith in an atmosphere of service and friendship.
 The fireside generally has two elements: hospitality and discussion of the Bahá’í Faith with those seeking to learn about it.
 All Bahá’ís are encouraged to host such gatherings regularly.
 Sometimes Bahá’í communities sponsor large formal “firesides” in a home or a Bahá’í center.
 These events begin with a speaker (who need not be a Bahá’í) describing an aspect of the Bahá’í Faith.
 This presentation is followed by questions, discussion, and refreshments.
 Because the Bahá’í Faith stresses personal investigation of the truth, questions and discussion are important parts of a fireside gathering.
 Formal firesides are nearly always open to the public.